Avnshrai/mkdocs/README.md

 ENTRYPOINT ["mkdocs", "serve", "--dev-addr=0.0.0.0:8000", "-f"] CMD ["/app/mkdocs.yml"]
 ```
+# Note Dockerfile will not start your server we need to run either mkdockerize.sh file with "local_directory" where your code is present or run Jenkins Pipeline

 ## Mkdockerize.sh
 2. You can directly run this script and it will do everything for you